tubesandlube/blimp/commands.md

   Examples:

-  blimp start -g="redis" redis do:2 rax:3
+  blimp start --group="redis" redis do:2 rax:3
     (spins up 2 containers of redis on the do host and 3 on the rax host, also puts them all in the 'redis' container group)